-- In 2022, The City of Calgary mailed nearly 560,000 Assessment Notices, including more than 46,000 Assessment eNotices, to Calgary property owners.
+- In 2023, The City of Calgary mailed approximately 567,000 Assessment Notices, including more than 51,000 Assessment eNotices, to Calgary property owners.

-- As a result of the 2022 Assessment, the typical assessment change between this year and last year is 6 per cent for residential properties and -5 per cent for non-residential properties.
+- The typical market value assessment change between this year and last year is 12 per cent for residential properties and two per cent for non-residential properties.

-- Approximately 92 per cent of revenue neutral taxes from residential properties will stay within 10 per cent of last year’s taxes due to the 2022 assessment.
+- Approximately 95 per cent of revenue neutral taxes from residential properties will stay within 10 per cent of last year’s tax.

-- Approximately 73 per cent of non-residential properties’ revenue neutral taxes will stay within 10 per cent of last year’s taxes.
+- Approximately 72 per cent of non-residential properties’ revenue neutral taxes will stay within 10 per cent of last year’s tax.